Breaking News | DPR launches app to tackle hoarding, diversion of petroleum products

 He explained that the filling station located in Aluu, Ikwerre Local Government Area of the State was closed following a tip off from a customer, whose car developed fault after buying petrol from the facility.

-He said: “Another team is out checking the validity of the license of LPG refilling plant and also checking to ensure that this safety requirement we are preaching are met.
-So that team is already out as at last week since we started we’ have shut down about seven LPG plant operating without a valid license”.
+He said: “Another team is out checking the validity of the license of LPG refilling plant and also checking to ensure that these safety requirements we are preaching are met.
+So that team is already out as at last week.

+“Since we started, we’ have shut down about seven LPG plant operating without valid licences.”

 He further said that the DPR organised the stakeholders’ meeting with the petrol and gas station owners to teach them some safety measures to forestall fire outbreak and other disasters during the yuletide.